patternizer/glosat-py/README.md

 ## License

-The code is distributed under terms and conditions of the [Unlicense](https://github.com/patternizer/glosat-py/blob/master/LICENSE).
+The code is distributed under terms and conditions of the [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 ## Contact information